AaronMoat/aaronmoat-blog/content/blog/implementing-pythons-defaultdict-in-javascript/index.md

 If you don't love the `.get` syntax, there's another option, though I find the implementation a bit less obvious.
 It uses [Proxy](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Proxy).

+Note that `Proxy` cannot be used with IE11, [not even with babel](https://babeljs.io/docs/en/learn#proxies):

+> Unsupported feature
+> Due to the limitations of ES5, Proxies cannot be transpiled or polyfilled.
+See support in various JavaScript engines.

 ```js
 module.exports = class DefaultDict extends Object {
   constructor(getDefaultValue, ...objectConstructorArgs) {